aiverify-foundation/moonshot/docs/faq.md

 ```

 We are working to produce a fix.
 In the meanwhile, please exit the program and delete it via your file explorer.

+### (Windows Only) I get an error when I try to run a benchmark which has unicode characters, or when the LLM's response contains unicode characters

+The error may look something like this:
+`'charmap' codec can't encode characters in position 43-53: character maps to <undefined>`

+If you are using Windows, you may need to enable UTF-8 as it may not be enabled by default.
+You can refer to this link [here](https://exploratory.io/note/exploratory/Enabling-UTF-8-on-Windows-hYc3yWL0).